 At times in the past two months, it seemed that Obama might be able to make it through Nov.
 6 without having to get over that basic hurdle.
 After this week’s debate, that looks much less likely.

-Originally appeared in print as Where's the Beef?
+This column originally appeared in the Nov.
+5 issue of the magazine as Where's the Beef?

 This article appears in the October 6, 2012 edition of National Journal Magazine.